csufeardir/reddit_scroller/README.md

 - Gifs are also supported
 - If subreddit consists less than 2 images per page on average, scrolling will stop.
 - If you exceed 500 pages, scrolling will stop.
+- Toggle switch added to include/exclude gifs.

 ## Upcoming Features
-- Activate/Deactivate Button for gifs will be added
 - Maybe a toolbar
 - Some optimization work